equalitie/ouinet/doc/ouinet-network-whitepaper.md

 ## End-user applications

 The ouinet project proper does not contain any end-user applications that make use of the ouinet client library; the client library is designed as a building block for others to build upon, rather than as a tool that is useful for end users directly.
-But of course, the ouinet project requires very much on the existence, quality, and useful application of such external projects.
+But of course, the ouinet project relies very much on the existence, quality, and useful application of such external projects.